Mongolian horse: Characteristics

 A wide variety of horse colorations are seen.
 People in the different regions of Mongolia favor different colors of horses and breed accordingly.
-The Darkhad ethnic group prefers white horses, while the Nyamgavaa prefer dun, bay, or black horses and shun white-colored animals.
+The Darkhad ethnic group prefers white horses, however most Mongolians prefer dun, bay, or black horses and shun white-colored animals.
 Some horses are bred for the preferences of foreign markets.
 Elizabeth Kendall, travelling through southern Mongolia in 1911, wrote, "I was struck by the number of white and grey ponies, and was told that horses are bred chiefly for the market in China, and this is the Chinese preference."
 She also observed that the northern Mongolian herds near Tuerin seemed to consist mainly of black and chestnut horses.

 Herdsmen breed horses primarily for color and speed, but also for conformation, disposition, and lineage.
 In Mongolia, conformation is not stressed so strongly as it is in Western culture.
 However, a few traits are preferred in a horse.
 When walking, a horse should leave hind footprints that fall upon or outside the fore footprints.
 A desirable animal should also have a large head, thick bones, a large barrel, thick legs, be tall (but not so tall as to impede winter survival), possess a thick coat for cold resistance, have a thick mane and tail, and a Roman nose; the latter is considered important because dish-faced horses are considered to have difficulty grazing.

-Giovanni de Carpini was one of the first Westerners to describe Mongol horses, observing, "...[they] are not very great in stature, but exceedingly strong, and maintained with little provender."